 Your company authentication code is a 6 character alphanumeric code provided by Companies House when your company is formed.
 It acts as an electronic signature, and it must be provided every time you wish to file electronic documents or make online changes to your company’s details.

-Such is the importance of your WebFiling authentication code that you should keep it as secure as you would your bank card PIN, ensuring that it can only be accessed by individual’s that have the authority to change your company’s details.
+Such is the importance of your WebFiling authentication code that you should keep it as secure as you would your bank card PIN, ensuring that it can only be accessed by individuals who have the authority to change your company’s details.

 Helping you manage your companies